evanharmon/eph-headspace/aws-s3-general.md

 Universal Namespace (like DNS)

 ## Limitations

-## Limited To 100 Buckets By Default
-Can submit a service limit increase for more

-### File Size Limits
+- 100 buckets by default
-PUT limited to 0 Byte to 5GB
+- PUT limited to 0 Byte to 5GB

 ## Invalid Bucket Names
-`.myawsbucket`
+capitalization only works in US-Standard-Region US-EAST-1 `.myawsbucket`
 `myawsbucket.`
 `my..awsbucket`
-`myAwsBucket` ## capitalization only works in US-Standard-Region US-EAST-1
+`myAwsBucket`